Pantyhose Fetish

 Overview

 Pantyhose and tights fetishism is an erotic interest in one-piece legwear that encases the legs and lower body in sheer or opaque nylon.
-It overlaps closely with stocking fetishism but is distinguished by the continuous, full-coverage character of pantyhose, which many enthusiasts find appealing precisely for its smooth, seamless, encasing quality.
+It overlaps closely with stocking fetishism but is set apart by the continuous, full-coverage character of pantyhose, which many enthusiasts value precisely for its smooth, seamless, encasing quality.
 This article covers the garment's mid-twentieth-century origins, the older clinical lineage of fetishism that frames the interest, how it is typically expressed, and its prevalence and cultural footprint.

 History & origins